timb-machine-mirrors/claesmnyberg-netfuzz/ReadMe.md

 ---
 ### --[ 1.0 - Overview
-This is the second generation of the network fuzzer that began as a kernel patch to OpenBSD around 2012.
+This is the second generation of the network fuzzer that began as a kernel patch to OpenBSD in 2012.
 This release is a set of kernel modules for FreeBSD where the pfil(9) hook is used to intercept and modify packets based on rules in a file (see netfuzz.rules.5).
 Third generation is in beta testing and this release is no longer maintained but it is fully working and has been a valuable asset for finding bugs in many network protocol implementations.